RichGibson/vienna_guide/karlsplatz.md

-The Karlsplatz U-Bahn station is huge, and the streets above the station are hideously busy and hard to cross, so it is much better to understand the station exits and exit from the correct place.
+The Karlsplatz U-Bahn station is huge, and the streets above the station are hideously busy and hard to cross, so it is much better to understand the station exits and exit at the correct place.

 <a href="img/Karlsplatz_Umgebungsplan_b.jpg">
 <img src="img/Karlsplatz_Umgebungsplan_b.jpg" width=600>